 About conditions and conditional statements

 A conditional ticket field is a ticket field within a ticket form that only appears to agents and end users some of the time, under certain circumstances.
-Those circumstances are defined by the Support administrator in a condition (or condition statement), which is an if-then statement, or rule, that is associated with a specific ticket form.
+Those circumstances are defined by the admin in a condition (or condition statement), which is an if-then statement, or rule, that is associated with a specific ticket form.

 This table explains the parts of a conditional statement in more detail.